stevenambrose/N32G45x_QSPI_W25Q64_USB/readme.txt

     Describe the test steps and phenomena of Demo
         1. After compiling, download the program to reset and run;
-        2. Connect the J3 USB port through a USB cable, and after the USB is mounted, it will be recognized as a U disk device.
+        2. Connect the J3 USB port through a USB cable, pressing PA6 button, after the USB is mounted, it will be recognized as a U disk device.

 4. Matters needing attention
     The first mount U disk needs to be formatted, and it can be used as a U disk after formatting.